stefdasca/statement-translator/README.md

 This script, together with the GPT Prompt, can be used to read the Romanian statements.

-For [kilonova](https://kilonova.ro), if you are solving the problem numbered $x$, you can check in the corresponding folder the statement named Processed_x.md
+For [kilonova](https://kilonova.ro), if you are solving the problem numbered $x$, you can check in the corresponding folder (each group of $100$ tasks is separated for simplicity) the statement named Processed_x.md

-Other online judges will soon come too.
+Other Romanian online judges will soon come too.